william-murphy-jr/jQuery_Space_Invaders_Exercise/README.md

 ## Requirements

+- Google Chrome is the recommended browser.
-- Any modern Web browser should be able to run the exercise
+- However, any modern web browser running on any operating system should be able to run the exercise.
-- etc

 ## Development

-- The Last Mile's Code 7370 student will be required to make this work.
+- The Last Mile's Code 7370 students will be required to duplicate the functionality of this exercise.

 ### Installing Dependencies
 - If you cloned the git repository then you have all the assets that you need.
-- You might want to verify that you have the latest version of jQuery installed.
+- You might want to verify that you have the latest version of jQuery installed if that matters to you.
 - You can find out what version of jQuery you are running with the following command in the Chrome Console:
+- You can also substitute `jQuery` for the `$` as it is just an alias anyway.

 ```sh
 > $.fn.jquery